 Einkorn Four Tip – Because einkorn flour has weak gluten, you don’t want it to raise too much or it can break the gluten and cause your loaf to be flat and dense.

 Step 5.
 Thoroughly butter a 9 x 5 bread pan, or an 8 x 5 bread pan.
-You can use a silicone bread pan liner like this one that makes it easy to lift the bake bread from the pan.
+You can use a silicone bread pan liner like this one that makes it easy to lift the baked bread from the pan.

 Step 6.
 Place the bread on a lightly floured surface and spread it with your hands.
 The dough is still a bit sticky, so butter your hands if necessary.